-There are two other reasons to love Bombas socks.
-One, for every pair of socks you buy, Bombas donates a pair of socks to a person in need.
-Second, Bombas socks come with a lifetime guarantee.
+There are many other reasons to love Bombas socks.
+Here are two.
+First, for every pair of socks you buy, Bombas donates a pair of socks to a person in need.
+And, second, Bombas socks come with a lifetime guarantee.

 Check out my article here on companies and brands that stand behind their products with a lifetime guarantee or warranty like Bombas does.

 3. Don’t ride without padded shorts or leggings

 Unless you’ve been spinning for a long time, using the Peloton bike on a regular basis takes some getting used to.
 And I mean for your delicate lady parts and manly bits.

 Put plainly the Peloton bike seat hurts.
 Let me tell you–a spin bike seat can be very unforgiving, if you know what I mean.
 Unfortunately, there are no Peloton padded bike shorts.
 That is, there is no Peloton branded bike shorts.
 So you have to look elsewhere to protect your butt from the Peloton bike seat.

 That’s why one of the first extras my husband purchased was a pair of padded bike shorts from Baleaf.
 He loves them and wears them every time he rides the bike.
 I have the Baleaf padded leggings.
 It’s what my 24-year-old daughter wears when she rides.

 Speaking of Baleaf, I’ve recently partnered with the company to be able to bring you a discount code on your purchase of padded bike shorts.
 When you shop on Baleaf.com and use code LEAH at checkout, you’ll get 10% off.